Cosmic-ray impact on optical and mid-infrared emission line diagnostics in NGC 5728: Discussion

 \subsection{CR effect on MIR low ionization lines}

-CRs significantly influence the ionization and the heating of the ISM in environments like AGN and starburst galaxies \citep{McKee_1989,Padovani_2009,Padovani_2018,Gabici_2022}.
-Our analysis in KFDS25, demonstrated the fact that the impact of CRs on low-ionization optical lines such as [\ion{N}{ii}], [\ion{S}{ii}], and [\ion{O}{i}], is more evident than on higher-ionization lines such as H$\alpha$, H$\beta$, and [\ion{O}{iii}], due to a secondary low-ionization CR-induced layer beyond photoionization-dominated regions.
-We analyzed that the effect of CRs on optical emission lines introduces new limits in the classical line-ratio BPT diagnostic diagrams, and as was showcased in section 5.4 of KFDS25, can also affect metallicity and ionization parameter estimates.
+CRs significantly influence the ionization and the heating of the ISM in environments such as AGN and starburst galaxies \citep{McKee_1989,Padovani_2009,Padovani_2018,Gabici_2022}.
+Our analysis in KFDS25, demonstrates that the impact of CRs on low-ionization optical lines such as [\ion{N}{ii}], [\ion{S}{ii}], and [\ion{O}{i}], is more evident than on higher-ionization lines such as H$\alpha$, H$\beta$, and [\ion{O}{iii}], due to a secondary low-ionization CR-induced layer beyond photoionization-dominated regions.
+We analyze that the effect of CRs on optical emission lines introduces new limits in the classical line-ratio BPT diagnostic diagrams and, as showcased in section 5.4 of KFDS25, can also affect metallicity and ionization parameter estimates.